 Depression focuses inward and does not focus on any specific action or cause.
 Unhappiness has a cause.

-If you’ve passed through unhappiness due to your abusive relationship and now feel you are Depressed, then tell your doctor.
-Anti-depressants will help your brain regain it’s proper functioning and you can feel better.
+If you’ve passed through unhappiness due to your abusive relationship and now feel you are depressed, then tell your doctor.
+Antidepressants can help your brain return to its proper functioning and you can feel better.
 But don’t stop there!
-Until you address the underlying unhappiness, the pain will remain.
+Until you address the underlying unhappiness (a.k.a. the abuse), the pain will remain.

 *Both women and men could be abusers or victims, so do not take my pronoun choices as an implication that one gender abuses and the other is victimized.